alexlib/pivpy/docs/source/intro.rst

 ----------------------

-Federic Moisy created wonderful package, called PIVMAT http://www.fast.u-psud.fr/pivmat/ which is simpler than our GUI-based post-processing package, http://www.openpiv.net/openpiv-spatial-analysis-toolbox/
+PIVPy is inspired by Federic Moisy Matlab package, called PIVMAT http://www.fast.u-psud.fr/pivmat/

-BUT, it's in Matlab which we decided to abandon and move all our activity to Python.
-So we also try to translate the PIVMAT into PIVPy.
-Of course, it won't be one-to-one translation because Python is by far richer language and provides us with some basic programming things that Matlab cannot.
-We hope that our effort will be useful.
+Futhermore, although OpenPIV is our main PIV analysis tool, we work with multiple software vendors in our research projects, TSI, Lavision, Dantec, PIVLab, etc. PIVPy, like PIVMAT is reading all these files and unifies the post-processing.
+The main underlying Python packages are:
+- xarray
+- numpy
+- scipy
+- matplotlib
+- jupyter